-“You’re an angel,” Carrie said and received a new glass of whiskey.
+Carrie received a new glass of whiskey.
+“You’re an angel.”

-“Either that or I’m a greedy bitch who’ve just made a mistake you’ll be real sorry for,” Doris said in a resigned voice, serving her another whiskey and then going on to polishing a single glass again and again even though it was already quite clean.
+“Either that or I’m a greedy bitch who’s just made a mistake you’ll be sorry for,” Doris said in a resigned voice.

 “I don’t want to have to give that as a reason to the sheriff,” Doris said, “for why you got yourself in a real bad fix.”
 She put away the sparkling glass but immediately took up another and started polishing it instead.